logo

 People were pretty helpful in their answers to this question.

 Start with small steps.
 Put her in her crate.
-Tell her you will be home soon and leave for 5 or 10 mins.
-When you get home and let her out give her a treat and extra love and attention.
-Next time stay a little longer and a little longer until she is confident you will be home soon and give her a treat and love.
+Tell her you will be home soon and leave for 5 or 10 minutes.
+When you get home and let her out, give her a treat and extra love and attention.
+Next time, stay a little longer and a little longer until she is confident you will be home soon, and give her a treat and love.

-Just know if you are leaving her in a crate for a long work day this probably won't help as puppies especially have a lot of energy and need exercise and attention throughout the day
+Just know that if you are leaving her in a crate for a long workday, this probably won't help, as puppies especially have a lot of energy and need exercise and attention throughout the day.

 People were pretty helpful in their answers to this question.